Handling complaints and disputes fairly is vital to inspiring confidence.

 Our global position on Alternative Dispute Resolution (ADR)

-Rule 7 of the Rules of Conduct for Firms and the Rules for the Registration of Schemes requires all regulated firms and registered valuers to operate a complaints handling procedure (CHP).
-The CHP must include an Alternative Dispute Resolution (ADR) mechanism that is approved by the RICS Regulatory Board.
+Rule 7 of the Rules of Conduct for Firms also requires that the CHP must include an Alternative Dispute Resolution (ADR) mechanism that is approved by the RICS Regulatory Board.

 ADR providers are not one size fits all and the firm or valuer must ensure that the provider(s) they elect to use are appropriate for the nature of their professional services.